debraysimon/tpxle-doc/docs/use-cases/UseCaseBleBeaconing_R/README.md

 ## Beacon Configuration considerations

 :::warning Warning
-**Please review the section: Beacon settings & Calibration in [BLE Position Filtering training](/D-Reference/DocLibrary_R/AbeewayTrackers_R.md#abeeway-firmware-trainings) to ensure the trackers and beacons are correctly configured.
+**Please review the section: Beacon settings &amp; Calibration in [BLE Position Filtering training](/D-Reference/DocLibrary_R/AbeewayTrackers_R.md#abeeway-firmware-trainings) to ensure the trackers and beacons are correctly configured.
 Faulty beacon or tracker configuration will result in incorrect location resolution from Thingpark location or with third party solver.**
 :::

 ### Beacon Advertising interval